ujjwalagrawal17/GSoC-Project-2018/GSoC_Proposal.md

 ===Synopsis
 **About the app:**
 The Wikimedia Commons Android app allows users to upload pictures from their Android phone/tablet to Wikimedia Commons.
-Wikimedia commons accept only freely licensed media files (that are not subject to any copyright).
-Users can upload images and then add various tags specific to them such as category, title, and description, license.
+Wikimedia Commons accepts only freely licensed media files (that are not subject to any copyright).
+Users can upload images and then add various tags specific to them such as category, title, description, and license.

 **About the project:**
 The goal of this project is to enhance the already working Wikimedia Commons App by implementing an option to browse/search the Wikimedia Commons Repository.

 **Why this feature is needed?**
-- More and more, users are asking (as evidenced by Play Store feedback), people want to be able to also browse existing Commons images via the app
+- More and more users are asking (as evident by Play Store feedback)to be able to also browse existing Commons images via the app
 - Quality of uploads will increase by letting users see other people's work

 **What can be implemented ?**
 - Image Search on Wikimedia Commons using a text
 - Restrict the search results to images
 - Category Search
-- Previous Search queries of images and categories ( Recent Search history )
+- Previous Search queries of images and categories (Recent Search history)
-- Shows the sub-categories and the images present in that category/subcategories inside it
+- Shows the sub-categories and the images present in that category
 - Allow users to skip login and browse and search in the app

 **How it can be implemented?**
 - Explore Mediawiki APIs to search images using titles, search categories.(Probably using [Mediawiki Search API](https://commons.wikimedia.org/w/api.php?action=help&modules=query%2Bsearch))
-- Implement Search activity which will contain 2 fragments (1 for showing image list, 1 for showing category list)
+- Implement search activity which will contain 2 tabs
-- One fragment will be a new instance of Featured images fragment to reuse the code and functionality, other will be a new fragment for showing category list
+> - tab 1 for showing image list (if possible reusing featured images fragment)
+> - tab 2 for showing category list
-- Implement async call requests to request Search pictures, Search Categories dynamically on page scroll
+- Implement async call requests to request search pictures, search categories dynamically on page scroll
-- Develop feature for displaying search results in Search Activity
+- Develop feature for displaying search results in search activity
 - Saving the clicked category/images in the local database
-- Showing in the recently searched list ( both categories and images ) if a search query is empty
+- Showing in the recently searched list (both categories and images) if a search query is empty
+- Implement the category activity which will contain 2 tabs
+> - tab 1 for showing sub-category list
-- Implement the category activity, which shows the sub-categories and the images present in that category ( if possible reusing featured images fragment)
+> - tab 2 for showing images inside the category (if possible reusing featured images fragment)
-- Improving category activity by showing best images ( images inside subcategory )
+- Improving category activity by showing best images (images inside subcategory) using FastCCI
--
+- Add an option to skip login in Login Page which redirects to Featured Image Activity

 ====Prototype: